maoschanz/emoji-selector-for-gnome/README.md

 > Can you translate the extension in [some language] ?

-The extension is available in english, french and german.
+The extension is currently available in english, french and german.
 I only know french and english, so if you need a specific language, please contribute : you just have to be inspired by the existing .po files !

 > There is no racialized smileys / LGBT peoples / gender-specific activities / "numbers in square" symbols :'(